oestradiol/VRC-Mods/README.md

 		* On Desktop, the placing position will be the cursor at the screen's center.
 To place, simply click with the mouse's left button.
 	* You won't be able to place if close to a player or spawn, and the preview will get red to show that.
 In exceptional cases, a popup with the error message will show.
 Clicking "Continue" will allow you to keep trying;
 	* The radius in which you can drop a portal is [1.1m, 5.1m] (total range: 4m) from the local player.
+* Current settings are:
-* There is a setting to allow the default VRC placement, and only use the mod in case of error;
+	* Allow the default VRC placement, and only use the mod in case of error;
+	* Use the confirmation popup or not;
 	* There is an extra one to deactivate the mod completely.

 ## Installation
 Before installing: